- Only half of all landing pages are mobile optimized

 Talk about missed opportunities.

 As you’re shopping for a landing page builder, think about what you’ll need.
-Here are six of the best landing page builders, plus some insights we’ve gleaned from researching each.
+Here are eight of the best landing page builders, plus some insights we’ve gleaned from researching each.

 The 8 best paid-free landing page builders